 Importation of Crushed Granite

-1.28.
+4.7.
 Crushed granite has in the past been imported into Poole Wharf from Northern Ireland for exclusive use in an asphalt producing plant in Poole.
-However, no granite was imported in 2015.
+However, no granite has been imported since 2012.

 Rail Imports